 “I want it to be approachable and affordable,” said Kirksey, who will take over the space with a 10-year-lease in July with plans to open as Foxsister sometime in September.
 “We want to create a fun environment for people in the neighborhood to come in, drink beer and Soju cocktails and slushies,” he said.

-Most recently, Kirksey has been serving up Korean food at a pop-up series for Feastly, and online platform connecting cooks and diners in the cook’s homes.
+Most recently, Kirksey has been serving up Korean food at a pop-up series for Feastly, and online platform connecting cooks and diners in various venues.

 He hopes that his first restaurant in the heart of the Mission will capture some of the the street’s “vibrant spirit.”